 "Open enrollment periods for the health insurance marketplace under the Affordable Care Act are limited" says Mac Schneider, a retired certified public accountant from Albion, Michigan.
 “Avoiding tax penalties requires awareness of important dates that may vary year-to-year.”
 As well as key dates, there are time cycles and coverage gap allowances important to health insurance coverage under provisions of health care reform.

-At any time, health care reform insurance coverage purchased before the 15th of the month will take effect on the first day of the following month.
-Coverage purchased on the 16th or later will not begin until the first day of the second month following enrollment.
-January 1, 2013 was another significant health care reform date, seeing the introduction of an annual contribution cap limit of $2,500.
-Contributing to a Flexible Spending Account (FSA) through your employer's plan allows you to divert pre-tax income, resulting in lower taxable income for a tax year.
+The ACA introduced an annual contribution cap limit of $2,500 for Flexible Spending Accounts (FSA).
+Contributing to an FSA through your employer's plan allows you to divert pre-tax income, resulting in lower taxable income for a tax year.
 Of course, you must use the money you withdraw from your FSA only for qualified health-related expenses to maintain its tax advantaged treatment.

 Qualifying life events